QuidditchUK/beater/README.md

 This project assumes you already have a Node evironment setup and have yarn installed.
 We strongly recommend using a Node Version Manager like [nvm](https://github.com/nvm-sh/nvm).
 You will also need to have [Docker Desktop](https://www.docker.com/get-started)

-You will need a `.env` file to set environment variables - duplicate `.env.example` and rename the copy to `.env` to get started.
+You will need a `.env` file to set environment variables - duplicate `.env.example` and rename the copy to `.env` to get started!

 ### Steps